Omega Center Frequently Asked Questions

 7. What about money for the Resident?

 We accept Postal Money Orders and online Resident Deposits via the ACC website.
 Once received, the amount is credited to the Resident’s account for him to spend in the commissary.
+The Resident Deposit Trust Fund and Phone Account link may also be used to deposit funds into the resident's Pre-Pay Phone Service Account.

 8. How much may I add each week to a Resident’s commissary account?